paypal/AATT/README.md

 * Accepts the following parameters:
   1. "source" to send the HTML source of the page.
 Can be a whole page or partial page source
-  2. "priority" to fetch results based on issue priorities like P1, P2, Pr or P4.
-It is a comma-separated value.
-Eg P1,P2,P3,P4
+  2. "engine" E.g. engine=htmlcs.
+This is the engine which will scan the code.
+It accepts a single value of "axe", chrome" or "htmlcs".
   3. "ouput" to get the jsonified string.
 E.g. output=json.
 If this parameter is not set or left empty, it will return a string with table data that can be parsed or appended directly into your page.
-  4. "engine" E.g. engine=htmlcs.
-This is the engine which will scan the code.
-It accepts a single value of "axe", chrome" or "htmlcs".
   Default to "htmlcs"
+  4. "errLevel" Error level like Error, Warning or Notices .
+Mapped to 1, 2 and 3 respectively.
+E.g. "1,2,3"
   5. "level" This option applies only for the default htmlcs evaluation engine.
 Options can be either of the following WCAG2AA, WCAG2A, WCAG2AAA, Section508  .
 Defaults to "WCAG2A"